 When it comes to rheumatoid arthritis, life insurers must consider numerous factors.
 Not only must they consider an applicant’s lifespan, but the fact that many prescriptions used to treat RA have significant side effects.
 In severe cases, the disease may cause other organs besides the joints to decline.
 Underwriting is used by life insurance companies to determine how much risk you pose.
 The cost of your life insurance policy is usually affected by RA.
-Your premiums are determined by three factors: Family, medical history and lifestyle.
+Life insurance companies consider many factors when determining your eligibility for coverage, including your age, gender, occupation, lifestyle habits, and medical history.
 It is important to note that health is a major factor in determining how much traditional life insurance will cost you.

 Furthermore life insurance companies will want to know the following information about rheumatoid arthritis:

 - Date of diagnosis – The longer you have RA, the greater the risk of joint and organ damage.